-Profit & Loss (P&L) management is the process of monitoring, recording, and directing a business’s revenue and spending.
-P&L management includes activities like revenue retention and optimization, customer churn, pricing, and managing cash flow.
+Profit & Loss (P&L) management is the process of monitoring, recording, and directing your business’s revenue and spending.
+P&L management includes activities like revenue retention and optimization, customer churn, pricing, and cash flow management.

 What does it mean to have P&L responsibility?

-When you’re responsible for P&L, it means you’re what one CFO advisor calls the ‘chief profitability officer’.
-Typically overall responsibility falls to the CFO or head of finance.
-But everyone usually has a part to play, and many business owners delegate P&L responsibilities across functions.
+When you’re responsible for P&L, it means you’re what one CFO advisor calls the chief profitability officer.
+Typically, this responsibility falls to the CFO or Head of Finance.
+But everyone usually has a part to play, and many business owners choose to delegate P&L responsibilities cross-functionally.

 What does P&L management involve?

-At a practical level, the ‘owners’ of P&L at your company need to have a great read of the actual drivers of revenue and spending.
+At a practical level, the ‘owners’ of P&L at your company need to have an in-depth understanding of the actual drivers of revenue and spending.
 And that’s a broader area than even the most diligent CFOs can cover alone.
-Think of areas like:
+Think of areas like your:

 - Plus, your capital expenditure

-And that is by no means an exhaustive list.
-In truth, almost everything you do in your business can influence broader earning and spending realities.
+And that's by no means an exhaustive list.
+In fact, almost everything you do in your business can influence broader earning and spending realities.

 Why is P&L management important?

-- Your P&L serves as a useful metric for market analysts and current and potential investors because it can condense financial performance into an easy-to-understand indicator.
-P&L reports don’t tell the whole story of your business’ finances.
-But they help stakeholders understand the plot.
+Your P&L also serves as a useful metric for market analysts and potential investors because it can condense financial performance into an easy-to-understand indicator.
+P&L reports don’t tell the whole story of your business’ finances, but they do help stakeholders get the picture.

-- As financial management strategies go, P&L management is among the most important because it can help you identify unprofitable areas and revenue sources in an otherwise profitable business.
-Equally, it can help you identify customers and entire product areas that are increasingly too costly to serve.
+As financial management strategies go, P&L is among the most important because it can help you identify unprofitable areas and revenue sources in an otherwise profitable business.
+It can also help you identify customers and entire product areas that are becoming too costly to maintain.

 5 issues that complicate P&L management

-Some of these headwinds are completely outside of every company’s control.
-Consider the uncertainty around inflation and supply chains, caused by pandemic outbreaks and international conflicts.
-Or upward shifts in interest rates, which can cause myriad downstream problems for companies around both the cost of labor and talent.
+Some of the factors that complicate P&L management are outside your business’s control.
+The uncertainty around inflation and supply chains, caused by pandemic outbreaks and international conflicts, affect all businesses equally.
+Upward shifts in interest rates are also causing downstream problems for companies in the cost of hiring talent.

-Beyond the emerging issues, there are several common problems that can make P&L management even more difficult than it already is.
+Aside from these issues, there are a few problems that can make P&L management even more difficult at your company.
+Here’s an overview:

 1. Unbalanced budgets

-- Budgets based on historic spend data and financial statements can often be an inaccurate guide to what your business needs to spend across its operations.
+- Budgets based on historical spend data and financial statements can often be an inaccurate guide to what your business needs to spend across its operations.

-- Variable expenses such as software subscriptions, payroll, and travel can create significant gaps between predicted and actual spending, especially when budgeting is managed with legacy processes like spreadsheets.
+- Variable expenses like software subscriptions, payroll, and travel can create significant gaps between predicted and actual spending, especially when budgeting is managed with legacy processes like spreadsheets.

 A budget means little if it’s not compared to your business’s ‘actuals’.
-Some companies have turned to zero-based budgeting to overcome the challenges of historic budgeting, but critics say that approach can be both resource and time-intensive.
-In other words, it’s a significant cost in and of itself.
-Regardless of the approach you take, relying too much on budgets to drive your P&L assumptions and business decisions will only complicate the picture in the long run.
+Some companies have turned to zero-based budgeting to overcome the challenges of historic budgeting, but that approach can be resource and time-intensive, making it a significant cost itself.
+Plus, relying too much on budgets to drive your P&L assumptions and business decisions will only complicate the picture in the long run.